 Attempting to cash in on this concern are numerous manufacturers touting their latest “high tech” purification method.
 Often only a few years in the business, they hawk a confusing array of devices and methods, “Ozone!
 No ozone!
 Best!
 Newest!
 Latest technology!
 Multi-Tech!
 Eats smoke!
 Three ways, no four ways, no five ways to clean your air!”

 How do you know what is really going to work?
-With all the competing and contradictory claims from the so-called smoke eaters, do you know how to choose the right air cleaner for cigar and cigarette smoke.
+With all the competing and contradictory claims from the so-called smoke eaters, do you know how to choose the best air purifier for cigarette smoke.
 Can an air purifier remove tobacco smoke effectively?

 The answer begins in understanding the problem.